Summary: The benefits of working on your intranet in a sandbox environment with tips to create your own.

-With our Link interface, you have the ability to select the asset type of Site, App or Page.
-In selecting the appropriate asset and choosing the item from the available list, this is a quick way of creating your links in preparation for going live!
+With our Link interface, you have the ability to select the asset type of Site, App, or Page.
+Selecting the appropriate asset and choosing the item from the available list is a quick way of creating your links in preparation for going live!

 Intranet Design Theme Changes

-Many customers like to try out intranet design theme options prior to it being pushed live for their end users.
+Many customers like to try out intranet design theme options prior to it being pushed live for their end-users.
 This allows them to see how the theme changes will look on their site before it goes live.
-Rather than setting up a test intranet site on another server to try this out, we recommend building the theme on a sub-site.
+We recommend building the theme on a sub-site rather than setting up a test intranet site on another server to try this out.
 While it is not possible to migrate themes between sites on the intranet, or between the test intranet server and the production, you can try out the theme on the sub-site without having to build out a new intranet for this purpose.

 Have you ever worked in a sandbox environment?
 Share your experiences with me in the comments section.

 Discover the guide to a simple intranet and simple intranet management.